-When you've already reviewed car insurance comparison quotes and like two or more prices that are close or equal, you have to choose the winner based on other factors.
-And the cutest mascot shouldn't be one of them.
+When you've already compared car insurance quotes and like two or more prices that are close or equal, you have to choose the winner.

 Car insurance companies evaluate and appeal to drivers differently.
 Some companies specialize in families, some in older drivers and some with tarnished driving records.
 So comparing car insurance companies is just as important as comparing car insurance quotes.

 Of course searching for cheap car insurance can be time-consuming, but the prospect of saving money can be a great motivation to take a few steps to compare auto insurance companies in addition to rates.
 J. Robert Hunter, director of insurance for the Consumer Federation of America in Washington, D.C., recommends that consumers comparison shop for themselves.

 "An insurance agent typically works with just a few insurance companies, so even if you decide to work with an insurance agent you should do some research first on your own," says Hunter.
 "Then, after you get quotes from four or five insurance companies, you can call an agent and say, 'I know what the prices are that I can get, now you give me your best shot and see if you can do better.'"